 Claudio Soto, PhD, professor of neurology and director of the George and Cynthia W. Mitchell Center for Alzheimer’s Disease and Other Brain Related Illnesses at the University of Texas Medical School in Houston, and his colleagues recently found deadly and infectious prions in urine.
 The study has been published in the August 7 issue of the New England Journal of Medicine.
 Unfortunately, other researchers have found prions in all bodily fluids of victims, which is extremely bad news for caregivers, family members and others in the community who are caught in the crossfire.

-The good news is that the research offers hope for earlier diagnosis among the millions of people impacted around the world.
 The discovery can promote earlier intervention and better disease management.
 It also can help develop screens to protect our blood supplies from donors with prion disease.

-The bad news is that prions in urine and feces underscore the environmental nightmare associated with Alzheimer’s disease, Creutzfeldt-Jakob (CJD), Parkinson’s, Huntington’s and prion diseases among livestock and wildlife.
+The bad news is that prions in urine and feces underscore the environmental nightmare associated with Alzheimer’s disease, Creutzfeldt-Jakob disease (CJD), Parkinson’s, Huntington’s and prion diseases among livestock and wildlife.
 Although there are many causes for prion disease, many people and animals are contracting it from environmental exposure (food, water and soil) and then contaminating the environment even more with their own bodily fluids.
 Once victims die, carcasses also contaminate soil and water.

 “This is the first time that prions have been detected in human urine,” Dr. Soto told Neurology Today.